Email with Postfix, Courier and MySQL on Ubuntu 9.10 (Karmic)

 Ctrl+D to complete the message.
 You can safely leave the field for “CC:” blank.
 This completes the configuration for a new domain and email user.

-Congratulations, you’ve successfully configured Postfix, Courier, and MySQL to provide email services for virtual domains and users on your Linux VPS.
+Congratulations, you’ve successfully configured Postfix, Courier, and MySQL to provide email services for virtual domains and users on your Linode.
 Please consult the “More Information” section for additional resources that may prove useful in the administration of your new email server.

 You may wish to consult the following resources for additional information on this topic.
 While these are provided in the hope that they will be useful, please note that we cannot vouch for the accuracy or timeliness of externally hosted materials.